 This page describes opportunities for joining our research group.
 As our homepage already says, to achieve a fast and accurate solution we are willing to go all the way, innovating on the numerical methods, the algorithms, the programming and the hardware.
 Therefore, to join our group you must embrace this integrative approach of finding the best solution across all these disciplines.
-Usually members of the group have a particularly strong expertise in one of the areas: mathematics, algorithms, programming or hardware, and are eager to learn more about the others, so that they can efficiently work together in heterogeneous groups.
+Usually members of the group have a particularly strong expertise in one of the areas: numerical mathematics, algorithms, programming or hardware, and are eager to learn more about the others, so that they can efficiently tackle problems across disciplines.
 This enables optimal solutions across the entire spectrum.

 If you study in Mannheim or Heidelberg and have acquired good system and programming skills, there are opportunities for student assistant jobs (HiWi) in our group.
 Contact us if you are interested.